 - (Optional) Click Print report to download a print-friendly PDF version of the report.

-- (Optional) Download a CSV version of the report by clicking Export CSV, then selecting your computer (Mac or PC).
+- (Optional) Download a CSV version of the report by clicking Export, then selecting your computer (Mac or PC).
 Optionally, click the caret ▼to select and download a Cash management journal to track cash lifts and drops.

 - (Optional) Sort the table data by clicking User or Date in the Sorted by section.